 What every admin needs to know

-In shared channels, apps can be used just like in any other channel context.
+Apps can be used just like in any other channel context.
 When it comes to specific functionality, keep the following in mind:

 As with any app you install, make sure your admins understand how these apps work with Slack.
-For greater visibility, consider asking the admins of the connecting workspace what apps (if any) they plan to install in the shared channel.
+For greater visibility, consider asking the admins of the connecting workspace what apps (if any) they plan to install in the channel.

-Can I disconnect a shared channel?
+Can I disconnect a channel shared with external organizations?